-17.3 Significant restrictions and commitments
+16.3 Significant restrictions and commitments

-No significant restrictions exist on the ability of direct subsidiaries to transfer funds to the Company in the form of cash dividends, loan repayments, advances or otherwise.
+There are no significant restrictions on the ability of direct subsidiaries to transfer funds to the Company in the form of cash dividends, loan repayments, prepayments, or others.

-17.4 Impairment analysis
+16.4 Impairment analysis

 The Company assesses at least at each annual closing date of the statement of financial position or whenever market or business conditions change significantly, whether there is any indication of impairment of assets.
 If such an indication exists, the Company performs impairment tests on the assets.